*** This course contributes to the Royal Society of Biology's Industry Skills Certificate

-This one-day course will give participants an overview of the patent system and provide practical tips to scoring successes and avoiding pitfalls.
-You'll get an understanding of important points to consider if you are trying to obtain patent protection and if you are trying to avoid infringing any third party rights.
+This course will give you an overview of the patent system and provide practical tips to scoring successes and avoiding pitfalls.
+You'll get an understanding of important points to consider in order to obtain patent protection and to avoid infringing third party rights.
 The basic principles of patent law, the process for obtaining patent protection and considerations on freedom-to-operate will be covered.

-You will also get practical advice on when to file a patent application and the information that should be obtained before filing a patent application.
-This course will also provide guidance on where to find information relating to patents and understanding and interpreting patent documents.
-Current challenges in securing patents in the biological sciences field will be reviewed.
-This interactive course will use real-life examples from the biological field to fully engage the audience
+The course aims to provide practical advice on when to file a patent application, the information that should be obtained before filing a patent application, and where to find information relating to patents.
+Guidance will also be provided on understanding and interpreting patent documents.
+This interactive course will use examples from the biological field to fully engage the audience.

 What will the course cover?